rkj6124/rkj6124/README.md

-- 👋 Hi, I’m @rkj6124
+- 👋 Hi, I’m @rkj6124 (Ravi Kumar Jha).
+I'm a software developer and I love building things which go way back to when I started painting and realised I love making things, I created new things when I painterd which later on transformed to my love for prgramming.
+Its almost like a superpower I can build anything I like.
-- 👀 I’m interested in contributing to open source projects
+- 👀 I don't have driving license.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects and build new things.
 - 📫 You can reach me at rkjproton@gmail.com

 <!---